googlefc.controlledMessagingFunction

 Fix Carburetor fuel over flow

-In carburetors, fuel is filled in the carburetor bowl and then supplied to the jets. there is a set level that is maintained to assure a sufficient supply of fuel to the jets. and that level is adjusted by afloat. when the bowl is filled up the float raise and closes the valve that supplies the fuel and then as the fuel is consumed the fuel level drops with it the flot goes down and that opens the fuel valve again to replenish it.
+In carburetors, fuel fills the carburetor bowl and is then supplied to the jets.
+There is a specific level maintained to ensure a consistent fuel supply to the jets, adjusted by a float.
+As the bowl fills, the float rises and closes the valve that supplies fuel.
+Then, as the fuel is consumed, the level drops, the float descends, and this opens the valve again to replenish the fuel, maintaining seamless engine operation.

-Float level is too low: if the float level is too low then on high speeds the carburetor bowl won't replenish enough to reach the main jet. this will cause sudden power drop or hick-ups at full throttle. and also if the float height is low then the engine will run leaner and the spark plug color will appear white.
+Float level is too low: If the float level is set too low, the carburetor bowl may not replenish enough fuel to reach the main jet during high speeds.
+This can lead to sudden power drops or hiccups at full throttle.
+Additionally, a low float height can result in the engine running leaner, causing the spark plug color to appear white.
+Adjusting the float level ensures consistent fuel delivery and optimal engine performance at all speeds.

-Rule No.1: on most carburetors, the float height is set adjacent to the carburetor body. but float height varies from motorcycle to motorcycle. so always consult the service manual for guidance.
+Rule No.1: On most carburetors, the float height is set adjacent to the carburetor body.
+However, this height can vary from one motorcycle to another.
+To ensure precise adjustment, always refer to the service manual for your specific motorcycle model.
+This ensures proper float height setting and optimal engine performance.

-Rule No.2: place the carburetor on the side. float side facing right. then tilt the carburetor to the left at 45 degrees angle. most carburetors are adjusted on this angle because at this angle float is hanging free and you can adjust float height better from this angle.
+Rule No.2: Position the carburetor with the float side facing right, then tilt it to the left at a 45-degree angle.
+Most carburetors are adjusted in this position because at this angle, the float hangs freely, allowing for easier and more accurate adjustment of the float height.

 measuring float angle with protractor